 Another digital marketing trends candidate is online security.
 In the same breath as privacy, website security is becoming more important than ever.

 When a visitor lands on your site for the first time, they’ll make up their mind about your security within seconds.
 If they don’t feel safe, they won’t stick around, which leads to a lower dwell time, which is a relatively recent Google ranking factor.

 That means you may see a decrease in rankings if people don’t feel safe on your website.

-What’s more, with the Core Web Vitals update in 2023, websites must have secure sites.
+What’s more, with the Core Web Vitals update in this year, websites must have secure sites.
 From now on, the bare minimum is to enable the HTTPS protocol for your site, which will show your visitors a little green padlock icon in the URL: